backupbrew/switchbrew/Software Keyboard.md

 If text checking is enabled in [\#KeyboardConfig](#KeyboardConfig "wikilink"), text will be checked when the submit button is pressed.
 First, swkbd sends the text via PushInteractiveOutData.
-This storage is 0x7D4-bytes.
+Normally size 0x7D4 is allocated for the string.

 | Offset | Size     | Notes       |
 | ------ | -------- | ----------- |